Tools4everBV/HelloID-Conn-Prov-Target-Zenya/README.md

 2. **Follow Step 3**:
    - Navigate to **Step 3** in the documentation, which provides detailed instructions on how to create a provider in Zenya.
    - Complete the setup by taking note of the required information, including the **Service Address**, **Client ID**, and **Client Secret**.

-### Allowing Users and Groups Created by Zenya to Be Returned in the SCIM Service

-By default, the SCIM service only returns users and groups that were created by the identity provider or linked to it.
-However, you can configure Zenya to also return users and groups that were created within Zenya itself.

-Follow these steps:

-1. **Contact Infoland**:
-   - Reach out to Infoland to request that the SCIM service returns all users , not just those synchronized through the identity provider.

-2. **Enable SCIM Service Setting**:
-   - Ensure that the setting to include Zenya-created users in the SCIM service is enabled.
-This is particularly important if your environment includes users and groups from multiple sources, such as Active Directory and Zenya itself.

-3. **Verify Configuration**:
-   - After Infoland enables this setting, verify that all necessary users and groups are being returned by the SCIM service.

-For more detailed information, refer to [Step 7 of the Zenya Documentation](https://webshare.zenya.work/DocumentResource/709a648d-6300-4e42-a2a6-54ae02201873/Document.pdf?webshareid=y491fqpfwxhoo0kd&showinlinepdf=1).

 ## Getting help
 > [!TIP]